ni/nimble/packages/nimble-components/.storybook/blocks/README.md

 ### Divider

--   Renders a simple divider to vertically separate the contents of a `<Column>`.
+-   Renders a simple horizontal divider to vertically separate the contents of a `<Column>`.

 ### Do